groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ods-to-txt.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-ODS"
+        - icon: "far fa-file-excel"
           title: " About ODS File Format"
           content: |
-            Files with ODS extension stand for OpenDocument Spreadsheet Document format that are editable by user.
-Data is stored inside ODF file into rows and columns.
-It is XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
+            Files with ODS extension stand for OpenDocument Spreadsheet Document format that is editable by the user.
+Data is stored inside the ODF file into rows and columns.
+It is an XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
 The format is specified as part of the ODF 1.2 specifications published and maintained by OASIS.
-A number of applications on Windows as well as other operating systems can open ODS files for editing and manipulation including Microsoft Excel, NeoOffice and LibreOffice.
-ODS files can also be converted into other spreadsheet formats as well like XLS, XLSX and others by different applications.

           link: "https://docs.fileformat.com/spreadsheet/ods/"

     format:
         # format loop
-        - icon: "far fa-file-TXT"
+        - icon: "far fa-file-word"
           title: " About TXT File Format"
           content: |
             A file with .TXT extension represents a text document that contains plain text in the form of lines.
 Paragraphs in a text document are recognized by carriage returns and are used for better arrangement of file contents.
 A standard text document can be opened in any text editor or word processing application on different operating systems.
 All the text contained in such a file is in human-readable format and represented by sequence of characters.